 Cash and cash equivalents are short term, highly liquid investments that are subject to insignificant changes in value and are readily convertible into known amounts of cash.
-For UK GAAP, deposits held with credit institutions is liquid and callable on demand and therefore have been included in cash and cash equivalents.
+For UK GAAP, deposits held with credit institutions are liquid and callable on demand and therefore have been included in cash and cash equivalents.
 For Solvency II purposes, the accrued interest on these deposits is reclassified to cash and cash equivalents.
+As explained above look-through assets from the European subsidiaries are included here for Solvency II purposes.